timeitel/timeitel/README.md

 I'm a software developer based in Melbourne, VIC.

-I like bike shedding my config files and telling people I use Rust.
+I like bike shedding my config and telling people I use Rust.

 I've been working with:
 - React